Legal Compliance Training Modules

 The Compliance Training modules provide up-to-date information and training on the legal requirements that must be followed to ensure that the actions of staff and the Governing Board comply with the law, protect the rights of students, and reduce the risk of potential liability.

 Discipline Administrator’s Boot Camp Training Series:

-Special Education Training
+Special Education Discipline

 This training provides participants with an understanding of the procedural safeguards that must be provided when disciplining students with special needs.
-Participants will learn how special education discipline works with the general education discipline process in order to ensure that the rights of the students are protected.
+Participants will learn how special education discipline works with the general education discipline process in order to ensure that the rights of the students are protected

 Creating a Culturally Competent Discipline Process

-What is your district doing to pro-actively minimize the number of suspensions leading to expulsion and to ensure that students of color are not disproportionately represented in the expulsion data?
+What is your district doing to proactively minimize the number of suspensions leading to expulsions and to ensure that students of color are not disproportionately represented in the expulsion data?
 This training will examine common institutional practices that perpetuate the disproportionate discipline of students of color.
 Participants will have the opportunity to examine a district’s discipline data, disaggregated by race, and use it as a starting point to begin an open and honest discussion about the role race plays in disciplinary actions.
 Participants will also be shown examples of model practices that have resulted in a reduction in the number of disciplinary referrals and increased academic achievement for students of color.
 The trainer will discuss ways to minimize the potential disparate disciplinary treatment of students based on race.